 - 712.1.
-A double-faced card has a Magic card face on each side rather than a Magic card face on one side and a Magic card back on the other.
-There are two kinds of double-faced cards.
-Transforming double-faced cards include abilities on one or both of their faces that allow the card to either "transform" or "convert" (turn over to its other face) and/or allow the card to be cast or enter the battlefield "transformed" or "converted" (with its back face up).
-Modal double-faced cards have two faces that are independent from one another, and they can't transform or convert. - 712.1a A transforming double-faced card's front face is marked by a front-face symbol in its upper left corner.
+A double-faced card has a Magic card face on one side and either a Magic card face or half of an oversized card face on the other.
+(It does not have a Magic card back.)
+There are three kinds of double-faced cards: transforming double-faced cards, modal double-faced cards, and meld cards. - 712.2.
+Transforming double-faced cards have a Magic card face on each side and include abilities on one or both of their faces that allow the card to either "transform" or "convert" (turn over to its other face) and/or allow the card to be cast or enter the battlefield "transformed" or "converted" (with its back face up). - 712.2a A transforming double-faced card's front face is marked by a front-face symbol in its upper left corner.
 On cards printed starting with The Brothers' WarTM release, that symbol is a single white triangle pointed upward inside a black circle.
 Transforming double-faced cards printed in older sets have different front-face symbols.
 On Magic Origins® and Core Set 2019 double-faced cards, the front-face symbol is a modified Planeswalker icon.
 On cards in the Innistrad® block, Shadows over Innistrad set, and Innistrad: Midnight Hunt set, as well as on Ulrich of the Krallenhorde in the Eldritch Moon TM set, the front-face symbol is a sun.
 On other Eldritch Moon double-faced cards, the front-face symbol is a full moon.
 On Ixalan and Rivals of Ixalan cards, the front-face symbol is a compass rose.
 On Kamigawa®: Neon Dynasty double-faced cards, the front-face symbol is a closed fan.